jamesnavinhill/website/docs/plan.md

 Status: DRAFT (Initial foundational planning based on PRD dated 2025-08-07)
 Owner: Project Owner (with Copilot assistance)
-Scope: Landing page + Storybook-driven component/style system only.
+Scope: Landing page + component/style system.

 > This plan is derived from the PRD.
 It emphasizes a rigorous foundation, explicit Server vs Client boundaries, and future extensibility.
 All future sections listed in the PRD remain intentionally **unscaffolded**.